SimVascular/simvascular.github.io-archive/source/documentation/modeling/_creatingModelsPolyData.md

 Navigate to the 2D Segmentation Tab and Display your groups.

 Navigate to the “PolyData —> Boolean” tab in the functional toolbox.
-Click “Select Ordered Groups” and a window should pop up containing your groups.
+Click “Select Groups” and a window should pop up containing your groups.
 Move the groups “aorta” and “right iliac” from the “available” to “selected” by clicking each to highlight them and pressing right arrow button in the window.

 <figure>
   <img class="svImg svImgXl"  src="documentation/modeling/imgs/polyData/creating_models/selectingOrderedGroups.jpg">
   <figcaption class="svCaption" ></figcaption>
 </figure>

-<font color="red">**HELPFUL HINT:** </font> **Ordering Groups:**
-The Boolean union takes the first group listed and unions it with the second.
-It then takes this lofted result and unions it with the next group.
-The operation follows down the list until the model is rendered.
-To ensure a complete model, be sure the order of the listed groups follows the order of the flow of the model.
-For this example, "aorta" should be placed first and "right iliac", which is a branch vessel of the aorta should be second.

 Using the default parameters, click the button “Boolean” under “Execute and Save”.
 A solid model created from the selected groups should appear in the Display Window.